 - 4. Sign Illumination. - a.
 Electrical requirements.
 Electrical requirements pertaining to signs shall be as prescribed in the National Electrical Code. - b.
 If illuminated, signs shall be illuminated only by the following means: - 1.
 By a white, steady stationary light of reasonable intensity shielded and directed solely at the sign so that the light source is not visible. - 2.
-Light sources to illuminate signs shall be shielded from all adjacent residential buildings and streets and shall not be of such brightness so as to cause glare hazardous to pedestrians or auto drives or so as to create a nuisance to adjacent residential districts. - 3.
-Electrical power shall be placed underground.
+Light sources to illuminate signs shall be shielded from all adjacent residential buildings and streets and shall not be of such brightness so as to cause glare hazardous to pedestrians or auto drives or so as to create a nuisance to adjacent residential districts.

-5. Material and Style.
+3. Electrical power shall be placed underground.

-- a.
+- 5. Material and Style. - a.
 Signs shall not have light-reflecting lettering.
 Sign components shall be predominantly of wood. - b.
 All signs shall be of standard geometric shapes. - c.
-Signs shall not be of or contain a commercial sponsor name or motif (soda bottles, hamburgers, or other figures) or other outdoor commercial displays.
+Signs shall not be of or contain a commercial sponsor name or motif (soda bottles, hamburgers, or other figures) or other outdoor commercial displays. - 7.
+Commercial Districts.
+In all Commercial Districts the following regulations shall apply: - a.
+One (1) freestanding identification sign, not exceeding forty (40) square feet in area on Highway 321 and not exceeding twenty (20) square feet in area on all other streets, shall be permitted.